-I then bought EasyCard and took a train to Chiang Kai Shek Memorial Hall (國立中正紀念堂) where I witnessed a guard changing ceremony and learnt the history of Taiwan.
+I then bought EasyCard and took a train to Chiang Kai Shek Memorial Hall (國立中正紀念堂) where I witnessed a guard changing ceremony and learned the history of Taiwan.

-My night activity was spent shopping in Q Square Mall (京站時尚廣場) and exploring Taipei Underground Mall, both of which were joined to Taipei Main Station.
+My night activity was spent shopping in Q Square Mall (京站時尚廣場) and exploring Taipei Underground Mall, both of which were linked to Taipei Main Station.

-- Day 1 (pt 1): Getting from Taoyuan Airport to Taipei Main Station, then visit 228 Peace Memorial Park
+- Day 1 (Part 1): Getting from Taoyuan Airport to Taipei Main Station, then visit 228 Peace Memorial Park

-- Day 1 (pt 2): Buy EasyCard in Taipei and explore Chiang Kai Shek Memorial Hall
+- Day 1 (Part 2): Buy EasyCard in Taipei and explore Chiang Kai Shek Memorial Hall

 Day 2 of Taiwan 8 Days Itinerary

-On day 2, I took a combination of express train and bus to get to Jinguashi (金瓜石), a place with multiple mini-attractions centered around the theme of gold and copper mining.
-Some of the attractions I’d visited included Crown Prince Chalet, Si Lian Dong, Museum of Gold, Benshan 5th Tunnel and Shinto Shrine.
+On Day 2, I took a combination of express train and bus to get to Jinguashi (金瓜石), a place with multiple mini-attractions centered around the theme of gold and copper mining.
+Some of the attractions I’ve visited include Crown Prince Chalet, Si Lian Dong, Museum of Gold, Benshan 5th Tunnel and Shinto Shrine.

 I returned to Taipei and spent the night shopping in Ximending (西門町), a mall popular among young adults.
 Of course, I didn’t forget to indulge in the immensely popular Ah Chung Mee Sua (vermicelli with pork intestines) and bubble milk tea.

-- Day 2 (pt 1): So many mini-attractions within Jinguashi Gold Ecological Park
+- Day 2 (Part 1): So many mini-attractions within Jinguashi Gold Ecological Park

-- Day 2 (pt 2): Venture to Golden Water Fall, Jiufen Old Street and Ximending
+- Day 2 (Part 2): Venture to Golden Water Fall, Jiufen Old Street and Ximending